ontio/ontology-java-sdk/docs/en/identity_claim.md

 }

 ```
-`createtime` the time the claim is created
+`createtime` The time the claim is created
-`issuer` claim issuer
+`issuer` Claim issuer
-`subject` claim subject
+`subject` Claim subject
-`expires` expiry date of the claim
+`expires` Expiry date of the claim
-`revocation` revocation method of the claim
+`revocation` Revocation method of the claim
-`crl` the link of claim revocation list
+`crl` The link of claim revocation list

 * Signature has the following data structure